amandawarlick/SSL_demography/README.md

 #### [Published PDF](link)

-This repository contains materials for the manuscript entitled *Environmental drivers of demography and potential factors limiting the recovery of an endangered marine top predator*
+This repository contains materials for the manuscript entitled *Environmental drivers of demography and potential factors limiting the recovery of an endangered marine top predator*.

 ### [Scripts](./scripts)